condense9/hark-lang/README.md

 ## Why Teal?

+Teal is like AWS Step Functions, but is cheaper (pay only for the Lambda invocations and process data), and way easier to program and test.
+The tradeoff is you don't get tight integration with the AWS ecosystem (e.g. Teal doesn't natively support timed triggers).

+Teal is like Azure Durable Functions -- it lets you pause and resume workflows, but it's (subjectively) nicer to write.
+The syntax feels natural.
+Also it's not bound to Azure.

+Teal is like a task runner (Celery, Apache Airflow, etc), but you don't have to manage any infrastructure.

 Teal is **not** Kubernetes, because it's not trying to let you easily scale Dockerised services.

-Teal is **not** containerisation, because.. well because there are no containers here.

 Teal is **not** a general-purpose programming language, because that would be needlessly reinventing the wheel.

-Teal is a very simple compiled language with only a few constructs:
+Teal is a simple compiled language with only a few constructs:

-1. named variables (data, functions)
+1. named variables
 2. `async`/`await` concurrency primitives
-3. Python (>=3.8) interop
+3. Python (>=3.8) interoperability (FFI)
-4. A few basic types
+4. A few basic types (strings, numbers, lists)
+5. first-class functions (proper closures coming soon)

 Two interpreters have been implemented so far -- local and AWS Lambda, but there's no reason Teal couldn't run on top of (for example) Kubernetes.
 [Issue
 #8](https://github.com/condense9/teal-lang/issues/8)

-**Concurrency**: Teal gives you "bare-metal concurrency" (i.e. without external coordination) on top of AWS Lambda.

-When you do `y = async f(x)`, Teal computes `f(x)` on a new Lambda instance.
+**Concurrency**: When you do `y = async f(x)`, `f(x)` is started on a new Lambda instance.
 And then when you do `await y`, the current Lambda function terminates, and automatically continues when `y` is finished being computed.
-There's no idle server time.

-**Testing**: The local interpreter lets you test your program before deployment, and uses Python threading for concurrency.
+**Testing**: `teal service.tl -f foo arg` runs `foo("arg")` defined in `service.tl` and prints to stdout.

-**Tracing and profiling**: Teal has a built-in tracer tool, so it's easy to see where the time is going.
+**Tracing and profiling**: Teal has a built-in tracer tool, so it's easy to see where the time is going: `teal events $SESSION_ID`.

 ## Current Limitations and Roadmap